Visas, Passports & Travel Documents

 Finding out whether you need a visa and then obtaining one if you do is solely your responsibility.
 Suffolk Madrid cannot intervene in any visa request procedures.

 Spanish consulates around the world handle visa applications.
-Click here (external) to see where to find them, since most require that you apply in person.
+See where to find them, since most require that you apply in person.
 Although they follow the same general guidelines, specific documentation varies by consulate and some require supplementary forms.
 Be sure to contact the consulate with jurisdiction over your place of residence for details.

 Most consulates require that you make an appointment online, but a few don’t.
 Check the consulate’s website where you will submit your application.